Robert Gray (sea captain): Legacy

 Gray did not publish his geographic discoveries on the Columbia River, nor those elsewhere along the Pacific coast.
 Captain Vancouver did publish Gray's discoveries in England, along with his own explorations, and gave Gray credit.
-At the time, these discoveries by Gray did not gain him any renown nor were thought important.
+At the time, these discoveries by Gray did not gain him any renown nor were thought to be important.
 However, the trading opportunities Gray pioneered (in regard to Americans) were soon followed up by other New England merchants, with the result that the Indians of the Northwest Coast came to call Americans "Boston men".
 Moreover, Gray's priority in entering of the Columbia was later used by the United States in support of its territorial claims to what Americans called the Oregon Country.
 The rival British claimants called the more southerly portion of this disputed area the Columbia District, which they derived from the river-name chosen by Gray.
 Columbia District eventually lent itself to the name of the mid-19th-century colony of British Columbia.
 When that colony joined Canada in 1871, it became the existing province of British Columbia.